JKHeadley/rest-hapi/README.md

 ## Creating endpoints

-Restful endpoints are automatically generated based off of any mongoose models that you add to the ``/api/models`` folder with the file structure of ``{model name}.model.js``.
+Restful endpoints are automatically generated based off of any mongoose models that you add to your ``models`` folder with the file structure of ``{model name}.model.js``.
 These models must adhere to the following format:

 ```javascript
 module.exports = function (mongoose) {